Molten Salt Thermal Storage Discharge Calculator

 How to Use the Results in Practice

-- Communicate assumptions: When sharing results, include a note that the values come from a simple sensible heat model and should be refined with detailed engineering tools before financial or safety-critical decisions.
+- Communicate assumptions: When sharing results, note that the calculation is based on a simplified sensible-heat model and should be refined before any financial, contractual, or safety-critical decision.

 Assumptions and Limitations

-- Well-mixed tanks: The hot tank is treated as perfectly mixed, with uniform temperature.
-Thermal stratification, hot spots, and layering are not modeled.
+- Well-mixed tanks: The hot tank is treated as having uniform temperature.
+Stratification and local gradients are not modeled.

-- Constant properties: Specific heat and density are assumed constant over the entire temperature range.
-In reality, both vary with temperature and composition.
+- Constant properties: Specific heat and density are assumed constant, even though both can vary with temperature and composition.

 When to Use a More Detailed Model